evaluationcopy/pfsense-suricata-elk-docker/README.md

 ![alt text](https://raw.githubusercontent.com/evaluationcopy/pfsense-suricata-elk-docker/master/images/suricata%20eve%20settings.png)

-Click Save and restart that Suricata interface.
+Click Save and restart the Suricata interface.

 ## Kibana
 Import the kibana/visualizations.json and kibana/dashboard.json files.
 A easy google.

 You may want to edit the filters in the kibana visualizations once you import them.
-I've filtered (my lan interface) out of the firewall logs to clean up some noise.
+I've filtered my lan interface out of the firewall logs to clean up some noise.

 pfSense dashboard